0atman/noboilerplate/scripts/37-functional-rust.md

 notes:

-"I'm not sure whether what you ask for is actually what will make you happy."
+"I'm not sure whether what you ask for, is actually what will make you happy."

 I did not know what he meant, until I found Rust.